2CV 24 Hour Race

-The Citroën 2CV 24 Hour Race is an annual 24-hour endurance race for Citroën 2CVs, held in August at the Snetterton Circuit in Norfolk.
-From 2014 to 2016 it was held at the Anglesey Circuit in North Wales.
-Until 2014 it was held at Snetterton in Norfolk, and before 2003 at Mondello Park.
-It is run by the Classic 2CV Racing Club.
+The Citroën 2CV 24 Hour Race is an annual 24-hour endurance race for Classic Citroën 2CVs, and is traditionally held in August regularly at the Snetterton Circuit in Norfolk.
+The race is organised by the Classic 2CV Racing Club, with BARC and MSV.

+From 2014 to 2016 the 24hr race was held at the Anglesey Circuit in North Wales.
+This was due to development of the track, including the Pit Lane area, to enable a 24hr race licence to be granted.

+The first 2CV 24hr race was held in 1990 at Mondello Park a short distance from Dublin, and remained at the circuit until 2003 when it moved to Snetterton in Norfolk.

 The 2020 Citroën 2CV 24 Hour Race was held at Snetterton Circuit on 28–30 August.
 The 30th running of the race.
 It was the only 24 Hour race to take place in the UK in 2020.

-The race was won by 2CV Team Lion 1 with drivers Pete Sparrow, Alec Graham and David O'Keeffe in 662 laps.
+The 2020 race was won by 2CV Team Lion 1 with drivers Pete Sparrow, Alec Graham and David O'Keeffe in 662 laps.
 Pete Sparrow set the fastest lap on the new Snetterton 200 for Club Class 2CV of 1.48.382.
 Crisis@TeteRouge were 2nd (659 laps) and Team Twin Snails 3rd (655 laps).

 The 2019 Liqui Moly Citroën 2CV 24 Hour Race at Snetterton Circuit was won by Team Gadget Racing with Drivers Ainslie Bousfield, Simon Clarke, Lien Davies, Tom Perry in 701 laps.
 Crisis TeteRouge were 2nd (699 laps) and 2CV Team Lion 1 3rd (689 laps).
 Pete Sparrow won the 2CVParts.com Championship for the 8th time.

 The 2018 Liqui Moly Citroën 2CV 24 Hour Race at Snetterton Circuit was won by Team Beacon Downe with drivers Richard Gardiner, Louis Tyson, Kris Tovey & Peter Rundle in 708 laps.
 Dan Willans Coaches Team ECAS were 2nd (697 laps) and Team Gadget Racing 3rd (691 laps).
 Pete Sparrow won the 2CVParts.com Championship for the 7th time.